 - Provide a “Name” for your form.

-- Choose a “Language”.
+- Choose your “Language”.
 Ensure that your form language matches the profile language of your ad campaign.

 - Create an attractive “Offer Headline” that is less than 60 characters.